tyu-hi/Sever-Head-with-Asynchronous-I-O/README.md

-This Python application creates a server head that handles messages received over a network and requests to the Google Places API, demonstrating asynchronous communication and message handling between servers and clients.
+This Python application creates a server herd that handles messages received over a network and requests to the Google Places API, demonstrating asynchronous communication and message handling between servers and clients.